Menu

 It is a criminal offence to drive with a blood level of 5mg or more of GHB.
 Up to 5mg is allowed since peoples' bodies can naturally produce low levels.

-You can be charged with any of these over the limit offences if you are over the limit within 2 hours of driving unless you can show that you drank or took drugs after you drove and that you had no reason to think you would be required to give a sample for testing.
-In the case of alcohol limits your blood concentration of alcohol must be at a level that is consistent with you being below the limit when you were driving.
+You can be charged with any of these limit offences if you are over the limit within 2 hours of driving.
+The exception to this is if you can show that you drank or took drugs after you drove and that you had no reason to think you would be required to give a sample for testing.
+In the case of alcohol limits, your blood concentration must be at a level that is consistent with you being below the limit at the time that you were driving.

 Impaired Driving

 The term impaired driving is often used as a catch-all phrase to cover a variety of circumstances involving drunk or drugged driving.
-But it also refers to a particular criminal offence.
+However, it also refers to a particular criminal offence in itself.

 The offence of impaired driving occurs when an individual’s ability to drive is impaired by alcohol or drugs.
-Unlike the offence of driving over the legal limit, an impaired driving offence depends on the effect that the drugs or alcohol has on a person, not the amount consumed.
+The offence of impaired driving depends on the effect that the drugs or alcohol has on a person, not the amount consumed.
 Alcohol, over-the-counter drugs, prescription drugs or illicit drugs, even in small amounts, can all lead to impairment.

-Although an individual may initially be charged with driving over the limit and impaired driving, they can’t be convicted of both charges in relation to the same incident.
+People are often initially charged with both driving over the limit and impaired driving.
+A person cannot be convicted of both charges in relation to the same incident, however.
+This is because it would essentially be convicting the person twice for the same illegal act.

-Drivers who have used drugs or alcohol cannot avoid charges by refusing to provide a sample for testing.
-This is a criminal offences with the same consequences as driving over the limit or driving impaired.
+Drivers who have used drugs or alcohol cannot avoid charges by refusing to be tested.
+Refusal is a criminal offence with the same consequences as driving over the limit or driving impaired.
+This is also the case for failing the test without a reasonable excuse.

 Care & Control